-If a report to police, child protection services and/or another law enforcement or regulatory agency has been made regarding a Respondent's conduct that amounts to a potential violation of the UCCMS or CSSP, the CCES will contact the relevant authority to explain the CSSP and obtain direction from the authorities regarding what information, if any, the CCES can share with the Respondent.
+If a report to police, child protection services and/or another law enforcement or regulatory agency has been made regarding a Respondent's conduct that amounts to a potential violation of the UCCMS or CSSP, the CCES will contact the relevant authority to explain the CSSP process and obtain direction from the authorities regarding what information, if any, the CCES can share with the Respondent.
 The CCES will work with the authorities to ensure that their investigation is not compromised and to ensure that adequate protections are in place to protect the Impacted Person and/or Reporting Person and others.
-This can include imposing Provisional Measures and/or proceeding with a CSSP Process pending ongoing police or other processes.
+This can include imposing Provisional Measures and/or proceeding with the CCES's process under thea CSSP Process pending ongoing police or other processes.